AMI-system/ami_setup/README.md

 [🪳Troubleshooting](#troubleshooting)

-If there is a cellular connection available, then the information from the Ami-Trap should now be pushed to the cloud every 120 min.
+If there is a cellular connection available, then the information from the Ami-Trap should now be pushed to the cloud every 6 h.
 You can change this interval in `ami-trap-raspi-cellular.py` in `__main__` using the `interval_minutes` parameter.
 The synchronisation mode of the Notecard can be configured in the `cellular_configure` function in `amitrap_cellular.py`.
 You can find the available modes [here](https://dev.blues.io/notecard/notecard-walkthrough/essential-requests/#configuring-synchronization-modes).

-If you do not want to push data every 120 min, open `/etc/rc.local` and remove the respective line.
+If you do not want to push data every 6 h, open `/etc/rc.local` and remove the respective line.

 If you only want to send data from the Ami-System once, run
 ```bash